mrworf/iceshelf/README.md

 bucket: mybucket
 ```

-Refer to `providers/*.md` for the options available to each provider type.
+Refer to `providers/PROVIDERS.md` for the canonical provider reference.
+The
+individual files in `providers/*.md` remain available as supplemental notes for
+each provider.

 #### Migrating from older versions